 When I drink cold coffee right before a workout, it’s a stimulant.
 It acts to decreases muscle pain and increases my performance.
 This is especially beneficial for early morning workouts.

 Coffee is my constant companion when I write.
 I find that it helps focus when I’m creating.
-I frequently write early so I’ll prepare my coffee maker the night before.
+I frequently write early in the morning, so I’ll prepare my coffee maker the night before.
 In the morning, I just flip the switch and brew.

-At present, I rarely grind my own beans.
+At present, I rarely grind my beans.
 However, a future investment in a flashy coffee machine could change that.
-I’m not sure my coffee routine will rise to the level of ritual when that happens but it could come close.
+I’m not sure my coffee routine will rise to the level of ritual when that happens, but it could come close.

 Obviously, I enjoy a good cup of joe.
 But I have to be careful.
-It may not be a drug but, as I’ve said, it’s a stimulant.
-Too much can cause me to experience jitters or anxiety.
+It may not be a drug, but, as you know, it’s a stimulant.
+And too much can cause me to experience the jitters or worse, anxiety.
 That’s why when I think I’ve had too much coffee, I make a pot of tea.

 photo: Jo Lanta